 The proposed project may partially obstruct the approximately 20-foot wide public right-of-way that runs between the applicant's property and the Rivo Alto Canal.
 The public right-of-way features a concrete walkway and may be partially landscaped by the applicant but is subject to improvement by the City of Long Beach, consistent with the requirements of Coastal Development Permit 5-11-085.
-The subject development (new dock system) requires an access point (gangway and gangway platform) which may partially obstruct the walkway.
-Special Condition 4 states that the only permitted improvements to the public right-of-way are the gangway platform adjacent to the seawall associated with the proposed dock system, seating available to the public, and drought tolerant non-invasive landscaping.
+The subject development (new dock system) requires an access point (stairs adjacent to the seawall) which will not obstruct the walkway.
+Special Condition 4 states that the only permitted improvements to the public right-of-way are stairs or a ladder adjacent to the seawall associated with the proposed gangway, seating available to the public, and drought tolerant non-invasive landscaping.
 Additionally, Special Condition 4 requires that a minimum of six feet of the reconstructed sidewalk shall remain open and accessible to the general public 24 hours a day, consistent with the other Naples Island public walkways and Special Condition 12 of Coastal Development Permit 5-11-085.

-The proposed project has received the approval of the City of Long Beach Marine Bureau and the City of Long Beach Department of Development Services.
+The proposed project has received the approval of the City of Long Beach Marine Bureau (March 10, 2016) and the City of Long Beach Department of Planning and Building (April 4, 2016).
 The City is in the process of implementing a dock float and pier lease program for the limited-term private use and occupation of State tidelands for development associated with recreational boating activities (i.e., private docks and piers) within the Phase 1 area of Rivo Alto Canal.
 The program has established fees in relation to the lease area and temporal length of each lease and all revenue will be deposited into the City's Tidelands Fund to be utilized for public access improvements in the City of Long Beach.
 Because the development associated with this permit is private use of State tidelands which impacts public access through the narrow canal popular with public kayakers and gondola passengers (60 to 80 feet wide), Special Condition 5 requires the applicant to provide mitigation in the form of a lease fee to the City which will be used to enhance public access in other areas.
 Only as conditioned is the project consistent with the Chapter 3 policies of the Coastal Act.